Ktiscar1/Healthcare-Insurance/README.md

 # Machine Learning Modeling

-Linear regresion used in otder to create "best fit line" that predicts the charges.
+Linear regresion used in order to create "best fit line" that predicts the charges.

 In this section of the analysis the data set is inyected into the model.
 "X" and "Y" are assigned to the dataset and "charges" column respectively.